UW-GAC/docker/README.md

 - python files added to the `topmed-devel` image and the `topmed-master` image
 - although not in this repository, the MKL installation tar file must also be in the makefile directory (_see **special note** below_)
 ## building the docker images ##
-Execute the makefile (`Makefile`) for building the core and topmed docker images.
+Execute the makefile (`Makefile`) for building the core and TOPMed docker images.
 By default, the master branch topmed images are built (the core docker images are independent of the git branch of the analysis pipeline).
 The makefile contains macros defining the git branch, each image name, image tag, and docker build file.
 Also the makefile defines the dependencies of the docker images.

 When a docker image is successfully built using an associated docker build file, an empty target file is created with the following name:
 ```{r}